ControlSystemStudio/phoebus/services/save-and-restore/doc/index.rst

 Compare Endpoint
 ----------------

-**.../compare/{uniqueId}[?tolerance=<tolerance_value>]**
+**.../compare/{uniqueId}[?tolerance=<tolerance_value>&comparisonMode=<ABSOLUTE|RELATIVE>&skipReadback=<true|false>]**

 Method: GET

 The path variable ``{uniqueId}`` must identify an existing snapshot or composite snapshot.

 The ``tolerance`` query parameter is optional and defaults to zero.
 If specified it must be >= 0.
+The ``comparisonMode`` query parameter is optional and defaults to ``ABSOLUTE``.
+The ``skipReadback`` query parameter is optional and defaults to ``false``.

 This endpoint can be used to compare stored snapshot values to live values for each set-point PV in the snapshot.
+The reference value for the comparison is always the one corresponding to the ``PV Name`` column in the configuration.

-Comparisons are performed in the same manner as in the client UI, i.e.:
+Comparisons are performed like so:

-* Scalar PVs are compared using the the optional relative tolerance, or compared using zero tolerance.
+* Scalar PVs are compared using the tolerance and comparison mode (absolute or relative), or compared using zero tolerance.
 * Array PVs are compared element wise, always using zero tolerance.
 Arrays must be of equal length.
 * Table PVs are compared element wise, always using zero tolerance.
 Tables must be of same dimensions, and data types must match between columns.
 * Enum PVs are compared using zero tolerance.

+In addition, the ``comparisonMode`` and ``skipReadback`` together with the presence of a read-back PV value is used to determine which values to compare:
+* If a read-back PV name has been specified it's live value is compare to the stored value.
+* If a read-back PV name has not been specified, or if ``skipReadback`` is ``true``, then the live value of ``PV Name`` is used to compare to the stored value.
+* Comparison mode=ABSOLUTE (default) will apply absolute delta comparison.
+* Comparison mode=RELATIVE will apply relative comparison.
+* If an item in the configuration specifies a tolerance of zero, then a tolerance value specified in the API call will be ignored.

 Return value: a list of comparison results, one for each PV in the snapshot, e.g.: